 But there’s a catch.
 You won’t know the exact deal you’ll get until you head to the view exchange rate button on the payment summary page in your Sellers Central account.

 Even more worryingly, the figure you see may differ from other providers’ rates because:

 - Amazon doesn’t give you wholesale exchange rates.
 They set their own, and there’s nothing you can do to influence it no matter how much you sell.

-- Amazon, like most providers, doesn’t offer the interbank rate, which is the fairest rate in the foreign exchange market and used by the big banks in their transactions.
+- Amazon, like most providers, doesn’t offer the interbank rate, which is the fairest rate in the foreign exchange market and is used by the big banks in their transactions.
 However, Amazon is also notorious for shaving down more than a fair amount of the returned currency.

 The ACCS fees start at a more palatable rate but hike up to eye-watering amounts.